gnietof/Quantum/cheat/tricky_post.md

 ## Questions

-- How long can be a session be open?
+- How long can a session be open?
   The maximum session time to live (TTL) determines how long a session can run.
 If not specified, the maximum tieme is 8h.
   There is also an interactive time to live (interactive TTL) value that cannot be configured.
 If no session jobs are queued within that window, the session is temporarily deactivated.